noajshu/scotus-speech/README.md

     - conversation topics
     - conversation styles
 - often repeated speakers (the justices)
-- often repeated utterances (formal proceedings)
+- some repeated utterances (formal procedure)

 ## To-dos
 The most important next step is to run forced alignment to elucidate word timings.
 This will enable many of the applications mentioned above.